Cognigy/Documentation/docs/en/docs/ai/xApp/overview.md

     - **xApp Session PIN** to share the PIN with the user.
 5. To build the xApp Page or update an initialized session with a new xApp Page, use one of the following Nodes:
     - [Set HTML xApp State](../../ai/flow-nodes/set-html-xApp-state.md) to provide HTML code.
-    - [Set AdaptiveCard xApp State](../../ai/flow-nodes/set-AdaptiveCard-xApp-state.md) to specify an Adaptive Card in the JSON format.
+    - [Set AdaptiveCard xApp State](../../ai/flow-nodes/set-AdaptiveCard-xApp-state.md): Build an xApp Page by providing an Adaptive Card in JSON format.
 6. To wait for the xApp user Input in a Flow, use the [Question](../../flow-nodes/message/question.md) or the [Optional Question](../../flow-nodes/message/optional-question.md) Node of type "xApp".
 A question of type **xApp** is only considered to be answered if JSON serializable xApps submit results are available.
 To be more specific, they are made available in the Input object under `data._cognigy._app.payload`.